 WE Fashion has signed the Cotton Pledge of the Responsible Sourcing Network.
 The Responsible Sourcing Network is working hard to ban child labor and forced labor from the cotton fields of Uzbekistan and Turkmenistan.
 The exclusion of cotton from Uzbekistan and Turkmenistan is also included in the WE Code of Conduct.

 Projects in Turkey and India to change child labor risks

-Several brands and non-governmental organizations worked together on a pilot project to map the clothing and cotton chain of the suppliers in Turkey.
-The aim of this project was to investigate the risks of child labor in all layers of these supply chains.
-WE Fashion participated in this project.
+The Turkey project aimed to map the clothing and cotton chain of suppliers in Turkey, brands investigated the risks of child labour in all layers of these supply chains.
 Although the research team in Turkey has been able to conduct research deep into the chain, it has not been possible to map the entire chain to a farmer in Turkey.
 No children were found in the supply chains of the brands.

 In 2019, we supported several different charities with donations from the WE Get Together Foundation.
 We asked our colleagues to nominate charities that are close to their hearts, and we received very positive reactions.
 In total, we donated 90.000 euro to 10 different charities; support to a children’s home in Malawi, funds for a professor to do further research in cures for a rare disease, funding new décor for a dance group that visits the elderly, and we funded a nice meal for the homeless in the city Utrecht, where our HQ and distribution centre are located, on Christmas and New Year’s Eve.